ZhengGang85129/GNNforLRT/README.md

 | Heavy Neutral Lepton decays | 75.1 %      |

+## Acknowledgement
+This project builds upon the [Tracking-ML-Exa.TrkX](https://github.com/HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX) framework developed by the HEP software Foundation(HSF).
+We thank the original authors for providing an excellent foundation for particle tracking research.

+If you use this codebase, please cite both this work and the following:
+> X. Ju et al., "Performance of a Geometric Deep Learning Pipeline for HL-LHC Particle Tracking, " Eur.
+Phys.
+J. C, 2021. [arXiv:2103.06995](https://arxiv.org/pdf/2103.06995)

 ## Future Work
 * Apply on real collision data
 * Explore advanced GNN architecture, like DGCNN, transformer-based model.